LeastAuthority/S4-2.0/README.rst

 Zcash
 -----

-A non-mining Zcash full node is included as part of this deployment.
+A non-mining Zcash Sapling full node is included as part of this deployment.
 This allows for processing of Zcash shielded transactions.
 The Zcash deployment is primarily configured using ``zcashnode`` in ``s4.nix``.